 France has some of the prettiest villages in Europe and we found some of the 8 most charming villages to visit are near Toulouse.
 To visit these charming villages you can take day trips from Toulouse France or plan to spend a night or two in the larger towns of Carcassone and Lourdes.
 Whatever you decide to do, you will not be disappointed.
-This region is one of the most beautiful throughout France.
+This region is one of the most beautiful in France.

 You will visit some of the best places in the Pyrenees along the way.
 There are many medieval French villages that you will come across as you venture out in the countryside.
 Make sure you take your camera with you!

 Our guide covers the 8 charming villages that are located near Toulouse:

 - Toulouse (midi-pyrenees capital)